steadramon/ESPGeiger/docs/install/buildtargets.md

 ## Pulse

-The pulse Geiger counter target is the widest compatible target.
-This is used for all Pulse type Geiger counters.
-A list of compatible and tested Pulse counters cant be found under the hardware section.
+The pulse target is the most widely compatible build, and works with all Pulse-type Geiger counters.
+You'll find a list of compatible and tested pulse counters in the hardware section.

 | Target Name | Target Counter | Notes |
 |---|---|---|